nrfconnect/sdk-nrf/include/bl_storage.rst

 The monotonic counter is enabled by default.
 You can disable it through :option:`CONFIG_SB_MONOTONIC_COUNTER`.
-If the counter is enabled, the :ref:`doc_bl_validation` library checks it against an image's version during :cpp:func:`bl_validate_firmware`.
+If the counter is enabled, the :ref:`doc_bl_validation` library checks it against an image's version during :c:func:`bl_validate_firmware`.

 API documentation